rolandjlevy/Vue-demo-for-vue-js-modal-v10/README.md

 # Vue.js modal

 ## Description
-This demonstrates various examples of modals and prompts in Vue.js and logs each action.
-It combines the vue-js-modal with Boostrap.
-The custom modal component is shared accross two seperate apps.
+This demonstrates various examples of modals and prompts in Vue.js.
+It uses Yev Vlasenko's vue-js-modal and Boostrap.
+The custom component I've created is shared accross two individual apps.

 > [View the live demo on repl.it](https://vue-demo-for-vue-js-modal-v10--rjlevy.repl.co/)